-W AWARDS 2020
+W AWARDS 2021

-The W Awards, formerly known as the Women in Architecture awards, recognise women’s global contribution to the profession, promoting role models for young women in practice and encouraging respect, diversity and equality in architecture: from lifetimes of achievement to the work of women with bright futures ahead, from the design of the world’s most significant new buildings to contributions to wider architectural culture.
+The W Awards, formerly known as the Women in Architecture awards, recognise architects who identify as women and non-binary in order to promote role models for young architects in practice and encourage respect, diversity and equality in architecture: from lifetimes of achievement to the work of designers with bright futures ahead, from the design of the world’s most significant new buildings to contributions to wider architectural culture.

 In partnership with both The Architectural Review and the Architects’ Journal, the W Awards are a celebration of talent and ambition, of leadership and outstanding architecture.